-As a result of this, parents are actively seeking the best opportunities for their children, so how much do private tutors charge these days?
-Let's look at some average tutoring rates in the US.
+But how much do private tutors charge these days?
+Let's look at some average tutoring rates in the US to help you to benchmark your own rates.

-Tutoring rates vary from state to state and subject to subject, but on average, a private tutor costs roughly between $25 and $80 an hour.
-Rates may vary depending on a variety of factors, including the tutor's education level, expertise, and the difficulty of the subject, to name a few.
+Tutoring rates vary from state to state and subject to subject, but on average, a private tutor costs roughly between $25 and $80 an hour in the US.
+The Bureau of Labor Statistics (BLS) reports the median annual wage for tutors in 2024 was $40,090.
+The rates you charge may vary depending on a variety of factors, including a tutor's education level, expertise, and the difficulty of the subject, to name a few.

-Another factor affecting tutoring rates is opting for tuition businesses versus individual tutors.
+Another factor affecting tutoring rates is whether you join or run a tuition business or become an individual tutor.
 Tuition businesses can charge between $25 and $125 per hour, whereas individual tutors charge between $15 and $75.
-To this category, we can also add tutoring centers – larger, well-established agencies that can, on average, range from $150 to $200 a month.
+To this category, we can also add tutoring centers – larger, well-established agencies that can, on average, range from $150 to $300 a month.

-On the other hand, some parents might simply opt for test prep tutoring.
-This can be significantly higher than the regular weekly or monthly tutoring rate, due to the intense and time-sensitive nature of the tuition.
-The tutoring price per hour for test preparation is on average $45 to $100.
+On the other hand, you could work in test prep tutoring.
+Rates for test prep tutors can be significantly higher than the regular weekly or monthly tutoring rate, due to the intense and time-sensitive nature of the tuition.
+The tutoring price per hour for test preparation is on average $65 to $150, with 1:1 specialists in major cities charging as much as $200 per hour.

 City Skyline - How Different Factors Affect Tutoring Rates

 When it comes to tutoring rates, a range of factors influence the final cost per hour.
-Location, subject, student grade level, and tutor expertise all play a role in determining how much you’ll pay for private tuition.
+Location, subject, student grade level, and tutor expertise all play a role in determining how much you’ll charge (or pay) for private tuition.

 A key defining factor that will affect tutoring rates is location.
 Certain states have higher than average tutoring costs; therefore, it is important to check the average rate for tutoring in your area.
-For example, the average math tutor in New York costs $25.10 per hour.
-However, the average price is $23 per hour in Los Angeles, and Chicago tutors charge around $22 per hour.
+For example, the average math tutor in New York costs between $55-65 per hour.
+However, the average price is $50-60 per hour in Los Angeles, and Chicago tutors charge around $45-55 per hour.

-Source: Care.com *Please note that these values are approximate values that will vary depending on individual services.
+Source: Care.com *Please note that these values are approximate and will vary depending on individual services.

 Math is unquestionably the most requested subject for tutoring all over the world, but especially in the US.
-The high demand for math tutors means it, therefore, comes at a higher cost, around $30 to $60 per hour.
-Not far from math, physics, and chemistry can reach equally high tutor rates per hour, as they are similarly difficult and also involve calculus.
+The high demand for math tutors means it comes at a higher cost, around $30 to $60 per hour.
+Similarly, physics, and chemistry can reach equally high tutor rates per hour, as they are similarly difficult subjects and also involve calculus.

 English typically follows the more numerical subjects in terms of higher cost in the US.
-Students from all over the world are choosing international universities where subjects are taught in English; therefore, English is one of the tutoring subjects ranking high on this list.
+Students from all over the world are choosing international universities where subjects are taught in English, increasing it's popularity and cost.

 • Math: $52.50